sudhanshu8833/swastika_portfolio_management/README.md

 ### Details about Different Conditions that can arise in the market

+The table represents different trigger points (T1, T2, T3, etc.) along with their corresponding conditions and actions in a trading strategy.
+Here's an explanation of each row:

+T1: This trigger occurs when the Nifty level is less than or equal to the Spot Nifty minus (V multiplied by TP2).
+The action associated with this trigger is to square off all trades.

+T2: This trigger occurs when the Nifty level is less than or equal to the Spot Nifty minus ((V minus sellfactor) multiplied by TP1).
+The action associated with this trigger is to exit the strategy.

+T3: This trigger occurs when the Nifty level is equal to the Spot Nifty.
+The action associated with this trigger is to square off all sell trades.

+T4: This trigger occurs when the Nifty level is greater than or equal to the Spot Nifty plus ((V minus sell factor) multiplied by TP1).
+The actions associated with this trigger are: set S as the new spot nifty, execute CE S- strategy, and execute PE S+ strategy.

+T5: This trigger occurs when the Nifty level is greater than or equal to the Spot Nifty plus (V multiplied by TP2).
+If T2 or T4 is already triggered, the sell pair is restored to the original sell pair.

+T6: This trigger occurs when P3 divided by P4 is less than the ET value (manually entered by the admin, default 50).
+The actions associated with this trigger are: square off all sell trades, create a new sell pair at the new spot nifty (S), execute CE S- strategy, and execute PE S+ strategy.

+T7: This trigger represents a manual exit button.
+The action associated with this trigger is to square off all trades.
+Additionally, the user can select a desired set of pairs and square them off.

 | Trigger Point | Condition                                             | Action                                 |
 | ------------- | ----------------------------------------------------- | -------------------------------------- |
 | T1            | Nifty level <= Spot nifty - (V * TP2)                  | Square Off all trades                  |